dasch-swiss/dsp-api/docs/03-endpoints/api-v2/reading-and-searching-resources.md

 ### Full-text Search

-Knora offers a full-text search that searches through all textual representations of values and `rdfs:label` of resources.
+DSP offers a full-text search that searches through all textual representations of values and `rdfs:label` of resources.
 Full-text search supports the
 [Lucene Query Parser syntax](../../07-lucene/lucene-query-parser-syntax.md).
 Note that Lucene's default operator is a logical OR when submitting several search terms.

-Please note that the search
-terms have to be URL-encoded.
+Please note that the search terms have to be URL-encoded.

 ```
 HTTP GET to http://host/v2/search/searchValue[limitToResourceClass=resourceClassIRI]
 [limitToStandoffClass=standoffClassIri][limitToProject=projectIRI][offset=Integer]
 ```

 The first parameter has to be preceded by a question mark `?`, any following parameter by an ampersand `&`.

-A search value must have a minimal length of three characters (default value) as defined in `app/v2` in `application.conf`.
+A search value must have a minimal length of three characters (default value) as defined in `search-value-min-length` in `application.conf`.

 A search term may contain wildcards.
 A `?` represents a single character.
 It has to be URL-encoded as `%3F` since it has a special meaning in the URL syntax.
 For example, the term `Uniform` can be search for like this: